-Calling For a Buck
+Calling For a Date

 According to Knight, the pre-rut and rut are the best times to get a response from a buck.
 However, deer calls can work at other times too.
 Deer activity can change from day-to-day resulting in different responses to calling.
 Sometimes a doe may show up after a bleat or after rattling.

-“I’ll stalk hunt from the ground during the deer rut to be mobile,” Knight comments.
+“I’ll stalk hunt from the ground during the rut to be mobile,” Knight comments.
 “If the deer activity is low I will go to calling and rattling.”

 Knight mentions he will stay with his calling setup about 30 to 45 minutes.
-He will mix up his deer calling techniques with a rattle then bleat sequence.
+He will mix up his calling with a rattle then bleat sequence.
 Then, he will switch back to rattling and grunting.
 The change in calls makes the scenario sound more realistic to a deer.